MARRISLHARRIS/weatherApp/README.md

 # Real-Time Weather Monitoring System

-This project is a real-time weather monitoring system that retrieves data from the [OpenWeatherMap API](https://openweathermap.org/) to track and summarize weather conditions for major Indian cities.
-It processes this data to provide real-time insights, including daily weather summaries, temperature rollups, and alerting functionality when certain weather thresholds are exceeded.
+This project implements a real-time weather monitoring system that retrieves data from the [OpenWeatherMap API](https://openweathermap.org/) to track and summarize weather conditions for major Indian cities.
+The system processes this data to provide real-time insights, including daily weather summaries, temperature rollups, and alert notifications when weather thresholds are exceeded.

 ## Table of Contents